kcoop/Parse-S3FileUploaderSTS/README.md

 - S3_BUCKET - the bucket you're writing to.
 - S3_BASE_URL - the base URL of your files (Your URLs will be S3_BASE_URL/S3_BUCKET/filename).

-3. If you haven't already been using the AWS, you'll need to include the aws-sdk as a dependency.
+3. If you haven't already been using the AWS SDK, you'll need to include the aws-sdk as a dependency in your package.json.
+(This is already a dependency in parse-server-s3-adapter.)

 ## Add and register PFFileS3UploadController

-1. Add the files in the iOS directory to your project.
+1. Add the files from the iOS directory to your project.
-2. Include the AWS SDK as a dependency, in whatever form suits you.
+2. Add the AWS SDK as a dependency, in whatever form suits you.
 3. Add the following line to your Parse initialization:

 **Objective C**